the-turing-way/the-turing-way/conferences/abstracts/RSECon19-BinderHub-workshop-application.md

 The BinderHub workshop doesn't require much prerequisite knowledge or expertise and is set out in such a way that participants of any level can follow along.
 It is run using the Software Carpentry "traffic light" post-it system so that as few attendees as possible are left behind and assistance can be asked for without the pressure of "raising your hand".
-Time for answering questions and hosting discussions are naturally built into the workshop and it is also written in a Markdown file and so is compatible with screen readers. https://github.com/alan-turing-institute/the-turing-way/blob/74d932087417f2699cfec0f4785203bc00caacd0/workshops/build-a-binderhub/workshop-presentations/zero-to-binderhub.md
+Time for answering questions and hosting discussions are naturally built into the workshop and it is also written in a Markdown file so is compatible with screen readers. https://github.com/alan-turing-institute/the-turing-way/blob/74d932087417f2699cfec0f4785203bc00caacd0/workshops/build-a-binderhub/workshop-presentations/zero-to-binderhub.md

 The BinderHub workshop has already been successfully run in Sheffield, feedback here: https://github.com/alan-turing-institute/the-turing-way/blob/master/workshops/build-a-binderhub/BinderHub%20workshop.csv